Hypnic jerk: Causes

 According to a study on sleep disturbances in the Journal of Neural Transmission, a hypnic jerk occurs during the non-rapid eye movement sleep cycle and is an "abrupt muscle action flexing movement, generalized or partial and asymmetric, which may cause arousal, with an illusion of falling".
 Hypnic jerks are more frequent in childhood with 4 to 7 per hour in the age range from 8 to 12 years old, and they decrease toward 1 or 2 per hour by 65 to 80 years old.

 Treatment

 There are ways to reduce hypnic jerks, including reducing consumption of stimulants such as nicotine or caffeine, avoiding physical exertion prior to sleep, and consuming sufficient magnesium.

 Some medication can also help to reduce or eliminate the hypnic jerks.
 For example, low-dose clonazepam at bedtime may make the twitches disappear over time.

-In addition, some people may develop a fixation on these hypnic jerks leading to increased anxiety, worrying about the disruptive experience.
+In addition, some people may develop a fixation on these hypnic jerks, leading to increased anxiety about the disruptive experience.
 This increased anxiety and fatigue increases the likelihood of experiencing these jerks, resulting in a positive feedback loop.